 Are LVL lashes safe?

-I will mention that I wear contact lenses and do wish I’d taken them out for the treatment.
+I wear contact lenses, and I do wish I’d taken them out for the treatment.
 I was assured it was absolutely fine, but I was very aware of my lenses throughout.
-The whole treatment is really safe, and I felt completely comfortable for the hour duration.
-I was slightly worried before about the LVL lash treatment damaging my lashes, but the salon’s head trainer, Chermaine, assured me that it wouldn’t.
-According to her, it depends on how often you have the treatment, so if you go back every three weeks or more regularly, you could cause potential damage to your lash area.
+The whole treatment is very safe, and I felt completely comfortable for the hour duration.
+I was slightly worried before about the LVL lash treatment damaging my lashes, but Kyriacou assured me that it wouldn’t.
+According to her, it depends on how often you have the treatment, so if you go back every three weeks or more regularly (which there's no need to), you could cause potential damage to your lash area.

 Can you get LVL lashes wet?

-If you do choose to apply mascara, try this one by Benefit that I’ve been loving.
+If you do choose to apply mascara, try this Benefit classic.
 It gives all the drama.

 You can’t go wrong with a slick of Stila’s cult eyeliner at the very base of the lashes.
-It’s my signature eye look.
+It’s (part of) my signature eye look.

 In short, I’ve become totally smitten with my new wide-eyed, fluttery lashes.
 I swear, it’s the best beauty treatment I’ve ever had.